Business as (Un)usual

-With Throx, you never have to handle another lonely leftover sock again.
-The company helps customers fight the infamous sock monster by selling socks in threes, not pairs.
-That way, when you lose one, you've still got a backup sock to keep the other company, so you can keep wearing your favorite pair and doing your laundry worry free.
+With Throx, you can reduce the chances of handling another lonely leftover sock.
+The company helps customers fight the infamous "sock monster" by selling socks in threes, not pairs.
+That way, when you lose one, you've still got a backup sock to keep the other company, so you can keep wearing your favorite pair and doing your laundry worry-free.

-Throx's socks are one-size-fits-all and range in price depending on the design (and there are tons of designs to choose from), though most cost around $10.
+Throx's socks are one-size-fits-all and range in price depending on the design, though most cost around $10.

 A mobile wedding chapel

 You choose when and where you want to get married — by the colorful fountains of the Bellagio, for example — and the wedding wagon will meet you there with a minister, a witness and a fully decked-out mobile chapel.
 For an extra hundred bucks, the Wedding Wagon will even arrange to meet you at some truly beautiful venues, such as Tahiti Village's 10th floor dining patio or Red Rock Canyon State Park.

 The company says its tours let participants interact with the dogs and learn aspects of a culture that many people never get to experience.
 Muddy Paws offers dog-sledding experiences that last two hours (in addition to other types of dog-sledding experiences), which includes 30 to 40 minutes meeting and greeting sled dogs and preparing their sled(s) with their musher, which involves harnessing and hitching their team, etc., 50 to 75 minutes on the trail, and of course, treats.
 There are always a few minutes at the end for guests to thank their team and "tip" them with cookies — just don't feed the mushers, the site says.

 A furniture business for slobs